 It All Starts with Data: Why 40% of Your Automation Budget Disappears

-The dirty secret of marketing automation: 40% of your budget disappears into data cleanup, normalization, and attribution debugging—not campaign execution.
-Analysis of 300+ Improvado customer implementations shows that teams spend:
+The dirty secret of marketing automation: in Improvado's implementation experience, roughly 40% of the budget disappears into data cleanup, normalization, and attribution debugging, not campaign execution.
+Across customer implementations, teams typically spend:

 30-80 hours cleaning duplicate contacts, standardizing field names, and mapping data from old systems during onboarding